Jrmy-rbr/Jrmy-rbr.github.io/_posts/2020-12-27-third-post.md

 ## Combining the BERT model with meta-data based model <a name='Combine'></a>

-In this section I will show a way of combining two model that work on two different type of data, in such a way that the combination of these models leads to a better model than each of the model separately.
+In this section I will show a way of combining two models that work on two different types of data, in such a way that the combination of these models leads to a better model than each of the model separately.
 In this particular case, we should not expect a big improvement over the BERT based model.
 Indeed, all the meta-features are extracted from the text, and since the BERT based model directly uses the text, it has therefore implicit access to the meta-data features.
 Note that there are still some features